Andrew Vaughn Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- Vaughn is hitting .237 with 13 doubles, a triple, five home runs and 18 walks.
+- Vaughn is batting .233 with 13 doubles, a triple, five home runs and 18 walks.

-- Looking at the 49 games he has played this season, he's homered in five of them (10.2%), and in 2.4% of his trips to the dish.

-- In 19 games this year (38.8%), Vaughn has picked up an RBI, and in nine of those games (18.4%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Vaughn has picked up an RBI in 38.0% of his games this year, with two or more RBI in 18.0% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.